cnoid/page-author-wp/README.md

 You can also change/add Social media links, or just remove it completely.
 Look for this part of `inc/functions.php`:

 83: `$linkedin_url = get_user_meta($author_id, 'linkedin', true);` You may change this to for example Facebook, Twitter, or add on more (remember to change line `89` if you do this.)

+This should also integrate with Yoast SEO to add Author Metadata.